grauPuche/_jekyllsite/README.md

 I need to understand Jekyll and how it works, I also need/want to set it in a VPS as it is part of my one of my classes.

-Said VPS is partialy already set up, it has configurations for a _Basic Server_ using _node.js_ and a _Express Server_. to set up the server using _Jekyll_ I'm using the guide done by [Tristan Dunn](https://github.com/tristandunn/jekyll-vps-server/tree/master), I do highly recommend it to anyone in the same situation as me, but beware that it is set up for someone that has a fair amount of experience in this kind of enviorment, as it implies a lot of different things.
-If you have my current knowledge in thi matter you might have to research a bit and ask around while following this guide.
-I still recomend it, as it forces you to learn by various means.
+Said VPS is partialy already set up, it has configurations for a _Basic Server_ using _node.js_ and a _Express Server_. to set up the server using _Jekyll_ I'm using the guide done by [Tristan Dunn](https://github.com/tristandunn/jekyll-vps-server/tree/master),